 The Corgi owner must be of legal age (18 years old or older).

 The Corgi owner must have owned the Corgi for at least six months.
-Exceptions will be made if the Corgi is a recent rescue.
+Exceptions may be made if the Corgi is a recent rescue.

-The Corgi owner must have applied for and used other sources of funding (e.g., grants, pet insurance, personal resources) prior to applying to the CAF.
+The Corgi owner must have applied for and used other sources of funding (e.g., grants, pet insurance, personal resources) for treatment or services prior to applying to the CAF.
 This information is required on the Application Form.

-The Corgi owner must have registered for the annual Corgi Walk in the Pearl or Virtual Corgi Walk.
-Applicants may live in any state in the U.S. Registration is $25.00 (payment for Virtual Walk).
+The Corgi owner must have registered for the annual Corgi Walk in 2021.
+Applicants may live in any state in the U.S. Registration is $25.00.

 The CAF has restrictions on what expenses are covered.
 This enables the CAF to stay within its available resources.
 In consultation with veterinarians, veterinary specialists, and certified behavioral trainers, only specific medical/therapeutic and specific behavioral training expenses are covered.
 Reimbursement is available only for conditions identified as Covered in the two categories: medical/therapeutic treatment and behavioral training.